CNC Turning: Custom CNC Turning Services in China

 Challenge

-An automotive client needed a high-volume production run of custom stainless steel sensor housings with complex internal grooves and external threads.
+A client in the automotive industry needed a large number of custom stainless steel sensor housings with complicated internal grooves and external threads.

 Solution & Result

-We utilized our CNC lathes with automated bar feeders to run the parts lights-out, achieving a 20% cost reduction and delivering 20,000 perfectly consistent parts on schedule.
+We used our CNC lathes with automated bar feeders to run the parts lights-out.
+This saved us 20% on costs and got us 20,000 perfectly consistent parts on time.

 Challenge

-A communications company required a series of brass RF connectors with extremely tight concentricity tolerances (±0.005mm) for optimal signal integrity.
+A communications company needed a set of brass RF connectors with very tight concentricity tolerances (±0.005mm) to make sure the signal was as clear as possible.

 Solution & Result

-By using our high-precision Swiss-style lathes, we were able to hold the critical concentricity and deliver parts with a superior surface finish, significantly improving the client's product performance.
+Using our Swiss-style lathes with high precision, we were able to keep the important concentricity and give the parts a better surface finish, which greatly improved the performance of the client's product.

 Challenge

-A machinery manufacturer needed a complex drive shaft made from 4140 alloy steel, requiring both turning and milled features like keyways and flats.
+A company that makes machinery needed a complicated drive shaft made of 4140 alloy steel.
+It needed both turning and milled features, like keyways and flats.

 Solution & Result